Skip to main content

 The regulatory agencies are utilizing more analytical and statistical specialists in BSA examinations.
 Additionally, recent BSA examinations demonstrate that the de facto threshold for regulatory scrutiny of AML models continues to decrease.
 All AML models must follow the guidance of OCC Bulletin 2011-12 and the subsequent Interagency Statement on Model Risk Management for Bank Systems Supporting Bank Secrecy Act/Anti-Money Laundering Compliance (4/9/21), which outline the expectations for model risk management, especially the need for independent review and model validations.

-Young & Associates can assist you with our AML Validation and Review.
+Young & Associates can assist you with our AML validation and review

 Customized for your institution and as required by the regulators, our AML validation and review addresses: